 Red Pine– Pinus resinosa

 An attractive tree used in recreational areas because of its colorful bark.
 It provides cover for deer and birds and food for many animals and birds.
-It’s also used as a windbreaker to protect livestock, enhance crop production and control soil erosion.
-It lowers heating costs in winter and cooling costs in summer because of the shade it provides and the effectiveness of it as a windbreak.
+It’s also used as a windbreaker to protect livestock, enhance crop production, and control soil erosion.
+It lowers heating costs in winter and cooling costs in summer because of the shade it provides and its effectiveness as a windbreak.

 Scotch Pine–Pinus sylvestris

 This tree is often used in large plantations as a windbreak.
 It’s a semi-important source of food and cover – though not as preferred forage.
 Also used occasionally in landscaping.

 This is an excellent Christmas tree.
 Chickadees, Red-winged Crossbills, House and Purple Finches, Evening Grosbeaks, deer, squirrels, and shrews all eat its seeds.
 This species is also excellent for restoring eroded lands, watersheds, and strip-mined areas.
 It’s often used in parks as it is very wind resistant.

 This species can be trimmed as a hedge.
 Stands are important as shelter and cover for deer, turkey, and grouse.
 Its shallow root systems make the trees highly susceptible to blow-overs.
 The bark was formerly used by the leather industry for its tannins.

 Sycamore- Platanus occidentalis

 This is a large, fast-growing tree that’s often planted on strip-mined land and is useful in the rehabilitation of sites with saturated soils.
 It can be a pioneer species in disturbed sites such as old fields, spoil banks, and waterway disposal sites.